-The MY-CO SPACE fungal sculpture is currently on display in the central atrium of the Central Library.
-You are invited to visit, enter, and explore the sculpture during opening hours.
-There is even a workspace where you can study or work.
+Until 27.06.2023, the MY-CO SPACE fungal sculpture was on display in the central atrium of the Central Library.
+You were invited to visit, enter, and explore the sculpture during opening hours.
+There was even a workspace where you could study or work.

 MY-CO SPACE is an inhabitable wooden and fungal-based structure which invites us to reflect on and investigate more sustainable forms of work and life on our planet.
 The sculpture, built of a supporting wooden frame covered with 330 fungal panels, was designed with the aim of making life in a small space (similar to a space capsule) and co-habitation with fungi tangible.
 It was constructed with organic materials making it biodegradable.